 The Remington RM3100 doesn’t have all of the features we’d ideally like to see on a reel mower, but that shouldn’t matter to those who want a grass catcher.
 It’s a very good push mower and the catching attachment should clinch the deal.

 Specifications for the Remington RM3100 Reel Push Mower:

 5. Greenworks 25072 Push Reel Lawn Mower

 We’ve always loved Greenworks products, and the combination of a 20-inch cutting width and an attachable grass catcher made it impossible to leave their 25072 out of the Your House Garden rankings.
 What kept it from a higher rating, quite honestly, was that the quality of the cut wasn’t quite as good as with our other reviewed reel mowers, and it was more likely to have problems with small twigs.

 But the difference was minor, and the nine height adjustments (1½ to 2¾ inches), the five steel blades, its ease of pushing, the grass catcher and a very generous warranty were all arguments in favor of including this Greenworks model.
 They also offer models with 16- and 18-inch decks for even lower prices.

 The Greenworks 25072 isn’t everything we’d want in our ideal reel mower, but it’s a solid push model with a grass catcher and is an option well worth considering at a moderate price.

 Digging deeper on the Greenworks 25072 Push Reel Lawn Mower:

-The Groom+Style review team hopes you enjoyed this trip back to the future.
+The Your House Garden review team hopes you enjoyed this trip back to the future.
 If you do decide to invest in a reel mower then you might also need to consider buying a home soda making machine, because in summer it might be thirsty work!